ayalamauric/twitter-drone/README.md

 Setup
 -----

-Define your environment using a `.env` file:
+Define your local environment using a `.env` file:

 ```
 TWITTER_CONSUMER_KEY=***